canalplus/rx-player/doc/api/Player_Events.md

 - `isCodecSupported` (`Boolean|undefined`): If `true` the codec(s) of that Representation is supported by the current platform.

-  Note that because elements of the `representations` array only contains playable Representation, this value here cannot be set to `false` when in this array.
+  Note that because elements of the `representations` array only contain playable Representations, this value here cannot be set to `false` when in this array.

   `undefined` (or not set) if support of that Representation is unknown or if does not make sense here.

-- `decipherable` (`Boolean|undefined`): If `true` the Representation can be deciphered (in the eventuality it had DRM-related protection).
+- `decipherable` (`Boolean|undefined`): If `true` the Representation can be deciphered (if it had DRM-related protection).

-  Note that because elements of the `representations` array only contains playable Representation, this value here cannot be set to `false` when in this array.
+  Note that because elements of the `representations` array only contain playable Representations, this value here cannot be set to `false` when in this array.

 - `contentProtections` (`Object|undefined`): Encryption information linked to this Representation.